 Discover New Hobbies

 Often a person’s list of activities and social circle diminish after recovery.
-If everyone a person spent time with and all the activities they participated in centered on substance use, those will no longer be healthy options for a person in recovery.
-Often, those in recovery find new hobbies that improve their overall well being.
+If someone’s life revolved around their substance of choice before recovery, their social circles are likely no longer healthy for them.
+Often, those in recovery find new hobbies that improve their overall well-being.
 Some might do yoga or participate in organized sports.
 Others might take up a fitness practice.
 Some may choose to engage in a creative hobby, while others may do something that involves spending time in nature.
 Hobbies, activities, and new community connections are important to a person in recovery.
 Stopping unhealthy practices is not enough, a person must replace them with healthy practices that contribute to overall wellness.

 Make New Goals